polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ## Raw Chain Specs

-There are two formats in which chain spec information can be stored in JSON.
-The first is human-readable and contains keys based on the pallets installed in the runtime and the storage items in those pallets.
-For example, consider this excerpt from the default Substrate node's chainspec.
+Substrate nodes support runtime upgrades which means a blockchain's runtime may be different than when the chain began.
+Chain specs, as discussed so far, contain information structured in a way that can be understood by the node's runtime.
+For example, consider this excerpt from the default Substrate node's chainspec json.

 ```json
 "sudo": {